ozzs/space-ball/README.md

 </p>

 ## 👨‍🏫 Instructions
-Avoid all obstacles as much as you can by moving left and right or jumping over them. <br />
+Avoid all obstacles as much as you can by moving left and right or jumping over them.

-The obstacles will move faster towards you as you level up. 🆙 Note that the obstacles have different shapes, how will you choose to pass each of them in a smart way?
+The obstacles will move faster towards you as you level up. 🆙

+Note that the obstacles have different shapes, how will you choose to pass each of them in a smart way?

 ## 🎯 Features